-The highly respected and challenging Yoga Scotland Teacher Training is a part-time course, consisting of 500 hours running over two years.
-The Edinburgh Teacher Training course will start in September 2020 and the Stonehaven Teacher Training Course will begin in January 2021.
-The next Glasgow course will start in September 2021.
+The highly respected and externally verified Yoga Scotland Teacher Training is a part-time very challenging course, consisting of 500 hours running over two years.
+The next course to start will be September 2024.
 Student teachers will explore a practical and theoretical syllabus that covers anatomy and physiology (including common medical conditions), the practice and teaching of asanas, pranayama, the history and philosophy of yoga, and class management.

 Graduates are awarded the Yoga Scotland Teaching Diploma.

 “I think the course is brilliant but can be difficult and challenging at times – but in a good way.
 The Hatha involves more work than expected, the Anatomy & Physiology is a little easier than expected and the philosophy is as difficult as I expected, but I think the levels of difficulty are appropriate.”

 “Asana home practice has been a challenge time-wise when working full time BUT priorities change and have to.”

 “Both tutors are excellent and clearly have a wealth of experience to share.
 It is my hope they carry on inspiring others for a long time.
 They complement each other and are brilliant teachers with different styles.
 Both are very approachable.”